DevExpress-Examples/blazor-multi-model-ai-chat-with-history/README.md

 > **Note**
 > Update [appsettings.Development.json](CS/DXBlazorCompositeChatClient/appsettings.Development.json) to test the example in your local development environment.

-The following code in [Program.cs](CS/DXBlazorCompositeChatClientWithHistory/Program.cs) retrieves the providers' API configuration.
+The following code in [Program.cs](CS/DXBlazorCompositeChatClientWithHistory/Program.cs) retrieves the provider API configuration.
 Modify this code if you prefer to keep keys in environment variables or User Secrets.

 ```csharp
 var openAiServiceSettings = builder.Configuration.GetSection("OpenAISettings").Get<OpenAIServiceSettings>();